LMsgSendNilSelf/AlgebraicEngine-Fraction/README.md

 </p>

 ------------------------------------------------------------------------
-Tips：there are two types of fraction
+Tips：

-1. the number  ,which is  regarded as fraction through process，such as
+1. adjust number  ,which is  regarded as fraction through process，such as

 	2 convert to 2/1 ;
 	0.2 convert to 2/10;
 	0.9998 convert to 9998/10000

-2. the function ,'frac', is the other expression type of faction
+2. because of object-c without function operator,we need convert operators,such as @"+", to function name,such as "add"

-Todo ：processing，demo，test
+Todo ：processing，demo，more test